These pages will outline UMass Lowell's sustainability work in buildings. Topics explored in these pages will include:

 Total space for sustainable design and construction: 591,662 SF; buildings included are Leitch & Bourgeois, Fox Hall, the Health & Social Sciences Building, University Crossing, and University Suites.

-Buildings that are currently being certified as LEED Buildings but not yet certified:
+Design Highlights for Buildings that are currently being certified as LEED Buildings but not yet certified:

 The Accelerated Energy Plan(AEP) is a three-year initiative that aims to cut energy costs among 700 selected sites across Massachusetts, including the University, by making them more energy efficient.
 Under the program, the state’s Division of Capital Asset Management and Maintenance (DCAMM) will make improvements to 35 buildings on the North, East and South campuses.
 These include Olney Hall, the Inn and Conference Center (ICC) and the South Campus Heating Plant.